sneharatnani/calculator/README.md

 # Calculator

-A simple JavaScript calculator which will do simple calculations easily.
+A simple JavaScript calculator which will do basic math calculations easily.
 It has click as well as keyboard support.
-Try is out [here](https://sneharatnani.github.io/calculator/).
+Try it out [here](https://sneharatnani.github.io/calculator/).

 ## Technologies Used